88vch/IR24W-A2-21/README.md

 We also implemented multithreading with the politeness set to 500 ms with 4 threads and only up to two threads can access the same domain every 500 ms. To implement the politeness we have a shared dictionary keeping track of which thread is accessing which domain which is locked whenever accessed to prevent race conditions and make sure it is async-safe and thread-safe and if a third thread is attempting to access the domain, we set it to sleep for 500 ms.

+Crawler Requirements:

+The base code provided to us honors the politness delay for each site.
+Our implementation of our is_valid function allows us to crawl all pages with high textual information content along with detecting and avoiding infinite traps.
+Our crawler does not get stuck in any infinite traps with our implementation.
+One of the methods we use to avoid sets of similar pages with no information is by avoid pages past a certain set number.
+One of the issues we saw is that our crawler would retrieve pages from a certain site that went up to 200-300 pages long.
+These pages were very similar and didn't provide us much useful information so we avoid.
+In the extract_next_links function we examine the response code from the webpage download and if it is 204 (No Content) or anything larger than 400 we will not crawl it.
+This ensures that we are crawling webpages successfully based on status codes.
+In terms of avoiding large files we avoid specific file extensions that are not webpages in our is_valid function to ensure our crawler runs efficiently.
+One example of a large file we ran into were Powerpoint presentations so we had to avoid the extensions related to them, also since they are not webpages.

 CONFIGURATION
 -------------------------